Cpwp/Lecture0/README.md

 7) "Your stylesheets must use at least one SCSS variable, at least one example of SCSS nesting, and at least one use of SCSS inheritance."
 1 example of use of an scss variable: %tablestyle
-1 example of use of an scss nesting:
-1 example of use of an scss inheritance: table, th and td all extend %tablestyle
+1 example of use of an scss nesting: a ul inside a div is coloured blue, an ol inside a div is coloured green 1 example of use of an scss inheritance: table, th and td all extend %tablestyle

 8) "In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project."